-Mission Viejo, next to Laguna Hills in Orange County, has the highest average gas price in California with local residents paying $3.41 per gallon.
-Notably, Palmdale, Thousand Oaks and Glendale are in the top five for gas prices in California and also in the top five for our overall driving affordability index.
+Mission Viejo, next to Laguna Hills in Orange County, has the highest average gas price in California, with local residents paying $3.41 per gallon.
+Notably, Palmdale, Thousand Oaks and Glendale are in the top five for gas prices in California and also in the top five spots on our overall driving affordability index.

-Livermore, which saw the highest number of daily vehicle miles traveled, is in the East Bay.
-Some residents may have to drive to San Francisco (45 miles away), San Jose (34 miles away) or other parts of the Bay Area for work.
-Thousand Oaks and Rancho Cucamonga were not far behind Livermore in daily commuting distances and also in our top five for driving affordability index.
+Livermore, which saw the highest number of daily vehicle miles traveled, is in the East Bay, or east of San Francisco.
+Some residents may have to drive to S.F.for work (45 miles each way), which includes paying a bridge toll, or to San Jose (34 miles each away) or other parts of the Bay Area.
+By comparison, Thousand Oaks and Rancho Cucamonga were not far behind Livermore in daily commuting distances.

 California cities with the most personal auto loan debt

-It's common for drivers to finance their car purchase, and across all California cities, the average personal auto loan debt is $19,602.
-But in some California cities, residents have more outstanding auto loan debt, adding to their overall costs associated with driving.
+Across all California cities, the average auto loan debt owed by drivers is $19,602.
+But in some California cities, residents have more outstanding debt on their vehicles, adding to the overall costs associated with driving.

 Mission Viejo residents have the largest amount of outstanding auto debt.
-While Mission Viejo had the most auto debt and highest gas prices in the state, local car insurance costs were well below average.
-Thousand Oaks was in the top five for personal auto loan debt and also in the top five overall most expensive cities to be a driver.
+While drivers in this city have the most auto debt and pay the highest gas prices in the state, local car insurance costs are well below average.
+Thousand Oaks was also in the top five for personal auto loan debt and the top five overall most expensive cities to be a driver.